Complex adaptive system: Adaptation mechanisms

-Modeling and simulation
+Modelling and simulation

-CAS are occasionally modeled by means of agent-based models and complex network-based models.
+CAS are occasionally modelled by means of agent-based models and complex network-based models.
 Agent-based models are developed by means of various methods and tools primarily by means of first identifying the different agents inside the model.
 Another method of developing models for CAS involves developing complex network models by means of using interaction data of various CAS components.

+Models and simulations are often used to study proposed systems phenomena in large infrastructural systems, where empirical testing would be prohibitively expensive and risky.
+Examples include those use of applied agent-based and graph-theoretic approaches to digital supply-chain twins and anomaly detection in high-speed networks.

-In 2013 SpringerOpen/BioMed Central launched an online open-access journal on the topic of complex adaptive systems modeling (CASM).
+In 2013 SpringerOpen/BioMed Central launched an online open-access journal on the topic of complex adaptive systems modelling (CASM).
 Publication of the journal ceased in 2020.

 Evolution of complexity

 Living organisms are complex adaptive systems.
 Although complexity is hard to quantify in biology, evolution has produced some remarkably complex organisms.
 This observation has led to the common misconception of evolution being progressive and leading towards what are viewed as "higher organisms".

 If this were generally true, evolution would possess an active trend towards complexity.
 As shown below, in this type of process the value of the most common amount of complexity would increase over time.
 Indeed, some artificial life simulations have suggested that the generation of CAS is an inescapable feature of evolution.

 However, the idea of a general trend towards complexity in evolution can also be explained through a passive process.
 This involves an increase in variance but the most common value, the mode, does not change.
 Thus, the maximum level of complexity increases over time, but only as an indirect product of there being more organisms in total.
 This type of random process is also called a bounded random walk.

 In this hypothesis, the apparent trend towards more complex organisms is an illusion resulting from concentrating on the small number of large, very complex organisms that inhabit the right-hand tail of the complexity distribution and ignoring simpler and much more common organisms.
 This passive model emphasizes that the overwhelming majority of species are microscopic prokaryotes, which comprise about half the world's biomass and constitute the vast majority of Earth's biodiversity.
 Therefore, simple life remains dominant on Earth, and complex life appears more diverse only because of sampling bias.

 If there is a lack of an overall trend towards complexity in biology, this would not preclude the existence of forces driving systems towards complexity in a subset of cases.
 These minor trends would be balanced by other evolutionary pressures that drive systems towards less complex states.